dots-energy/dots-simulation-orchestrator/README.md

 This simulation orchestrator is controlled by api calls (fastapi) and communicates with the Model Services Orchestrator (MSO) via MQTT protobuf messages.

+To use the simulation infrastructure, see the *Usage* section.
+To test the infrastructure locally, see the section *Test on local cluster*.

 ## Usage

 If the DOTS infrastructure is up and running (on Azure) the following two steps are needed to run a simulation: